UTSCCSCC01/finalprojects22-cyclist/doc/sprint1/sprint1.md

   new task, and create the new task. (~ 12hrs)
   - create the database to store the tasks
   - create a add button and pop-up window
-  - provide a function to add task to database based on the data sent by frontend.
+  - provide a function to add task to database based on the data sent by frontend
   - initialize backend server using Express and graphQL to receive request and send response to the frontend
   - get task data from backend and display it to user
   - test this feature by following the criteria we create so that our web app